Identifying Mice & Rats

 Telltale signs of a Rodent Infestation - Do you have rats or mice?

-If you answer "yes" to most of these questions, you may have a rat or mice problem on your hands.
+If you answer "yes" to most of these questions, you may have a rat or mouse problem in your home.

-You don't always see them, but they often leave unique signs.
-Before you set bait stations or a rodent trap, here's a list of questions to ask yourself to determine whether or not you will need pest control in the near future:
+Rats and mice often leave unique signs.
+Before you set bait stations or rodent traps, ask yourself these 7 questions to determine whether or not you will need pest control in the near future:

 Dogs can become disturbed when they hear and smell rodents in the house.
 You may notice that your dogs pay extra attention to the fence line of your yard, especially at night when mice are more active.
 A bit of warning: don't rely on your dogs to rid the house of mice or rats.
 Dogs have very different immune systems than cats and may not be able to handle some of the diseases that rats and mice often carry.

-Stumbling upon a pile of rodent feces is less than pleasant, however, they can be helpful when trying to determine which type of rodent you may have and therefore, what the next steps are in finding a pest control solution.
-If you notice multiple, distinct piles or tracts of what looks like dirt in your house, especially along walls, take a closer look to determine if it might in fact be rodent feces.
+Stumbling upon a pile of rodent poop is less than pleasant, however, they can be helpful when trying to determine which type of rodent you have and what the next steps are in finding a pest control solution.
+If you notice multiple, distinct piles or tracts of what looks like dirt in your house, especially along walls, take a closer look to determine if it might in fact be rat or mouse droppings.

 Mice droppings are small and smooth with pointed ends, usually about 1/8 - 1/4 of an inch long.